klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

       </tbody>
     </table>

-    of `0xfe00`, so really just our pattern for CCD0 shifted by two positions by adding two zeros at the end.
+    of `0xfe00`, so really just our pattern for CCD 0 shifted by two positions by adding two zeros at the end.

     For the example above, with